UI Designer job role

 In today’s market, a User Interface (UI) Designer could expect a salary of £50,000 to £70,000.
 Traditionally, those candidates working within London could expect a salary at the higher end of this scale, but with tech company growth in other UK cities such as Manchester, Leeds, and Birmingham, employers are tending to level out this playing field.

-Other factors that could affect the salary of an UI Designer job are:
+Other factors that could affect the salary of an User Interface Designer job are:

 • The size of the employer